teddybear082/UGVR/README.md

 ## Use

 Not presently intended for regular users as this tool is in heavy development / testing, and the code may regularly break or change.
-For devs or testers, see instructions in Wiki.
+For devs or testers, see instructions in Wiki: https://github.com/teddybear082/UGVR/wiki/Getting-Started

 # CREDITS